-It is allowable for a city and the county it is located in to submit individual applications for assistance (i.e., the city can submit an application and the county can submit an application) or submit together as a joint application.
+Jurisdictions NOT located within the MID areas are limited to one (1) single-activity application.
+These limits apply to jurisdictions individually.
+It is allowable for a city and the county it is located within to submit individual separate applications for assistance (i.e. the city can submit an application and the county can submit an application).